castroisabel/MLE-udacity/operationalizing-machine-learning-on-sagemaker/README.md

 - **Concurrency**

-Setting up concurrency for your Lambda function.
-Concurrency will make your Lambda function better able to accommodate high traffic because it will enable your function to respond to multiple invocations at once.
-I reserved 5 instances and provisioned 3 of them.
+Enabling concurrency for your Lambda function can improve its ability to handle high traffic by allowing it to respond to multiple invocations simultaneously.
+I opted to reserve five instances and provisioned two of them.

+There are two types of concurrency to consider:

->  Provisioned concurrency :	computing resources that are available to be used immediately for requests to a Lambda function.
-Have low cost but The downside is that                                 the maximum is a hard maximum.
-Thus, if your lambda function recieves more request then their will be latency requests.
+>  Provisioned concurrency: This involves computing resources that are immediately available for use in response to requests to a Lambda function.
+It's a low-cost option; however, the maximum number of instances is a hard limit.
+Therefore, if the Lambda function receives more requests than the maximum number of instances, there may be latency in processing requests.

-> Reserved concurrency	: a set amount of computing resources that are reserved to be used for a Lambda function's concurrency.
-It creates instances that are always                               on and can reply to all traffic without requiring a wait for start-up times.
-Thus, have higher cost.
+> Reserved concurrency: This involves a set amount of computing resources that are reserved for a Lambda function's concurrency.
+The instances are always on and can handle all traffic without requiring start-up times, resulting in higher costs.

+As per my configuration:

 ```
-reserved instances: 5/1000
-provisioned instances: 3/5
+Reserved instances: 5 out of 1000.
+Provisioned instances: 2 out of 5.
 ```

 ![image](screenshots/concurrency.png)